-Bhutan pursue Sustainable Development through GNH (National Environment Commission Secretariat, 2012).
+Bhutan pursues Sustainable Development through GNH (National Environment Commission Secretariat, 2012).
 GNH is a holistic development philosophy build upon four pillars consisting of nine domains and 33 indicators.
-Bhutan is promoting OA due to the entailed sustainable qualities of OA that is socially acceptable, economically sound, and environmentally benign (Tashi & Wangchuk, 2016).
-The former Prime Minister of Bhutan Jigme Y. Thinley stated, "going organic is living GNH" indicating the wisdom of Bhutan pledging to be 100 % organic by 2020.
-Furthermore, researchers claimed that principles of OA are in alignment with GNH (Tashi & Wangchuk, 2016).
-Thus, Bhutan is promoting OA in accordance to the guideline of International Federation of Organic Agriculture Movements (IFOAM) definition (McCrae-Hokenson, 2014),
+Bhutan is promoting organic agriculture (OA) due to the entailed sustainable qualities of OA that is socially acceptable, economically sound, and environmentally benign (Tashi and Wangchuk, 2016).
+The former Prime Minister of Bhutan Jigme Y. Thinley stated, "going organic is living GNH" indicating the wisdom of Bhutan pledging to be 100% organic by 2020.
+Furthermore, researchers claimed that the principles of OA are in alignment with GNH (Tashi and Wangchuk, 2016).
+Thus, Bhutan is promoting OA following the guideline of International Federation of Organic Agriculture Movements (IFOAM) definition (McCrae-Hokenson, 2014),